-During autumn, for the region north of Greenland and Svalbard, SnowModel-LG runs forced with MERRA-2 show a similar spatial pattern as other reanalysis-based modeling systems (i.e. NESOSIM and CPOM), but shallower snow than NESOSIM

-- 295 (Figure S2).
-DuST also shows deep snow packs in this region (16.0 cm mean snow depth), though the spatial coverage is more limited.
-Spring snow depth, ranging from 25.0 cm to 30.0 cm in the Arctic domain (Figure S1), exhibits large spatial variability among all products.
-Further, relatively thick snow packs in the North Atlantic sector are evident in all reanalysis-based products except for CPOM.
-Deeper snow packs are expected in this region as it receives winter precipitation from the North Atlantic storm tracks.
-For comparison, snow is also the deepest (over 35.0 cm) to the north of Svalbard in both the W99 and SS18 - 300 climatologies.
-NESOSIM further suggests thick snow over Davis Strait, with spring averaged snow depths greater than 25.0 cm.
-This is in stark contrast to the other data sets over the FYI in that region, and is likely unrealistic given this is a region of first-year ice that does not usually freeze until December/January (e.g. Stroeve et al. (2014)), limiting the time over which snow can accumulate on the ice.
+During autumn, for the region north of Greenland and Svalbard, SnowModel-LG runs forced with MERRA-2 show a similar spatial pattern to other reanalysis-based modeling systems (i.e., NESOSIM and CPOM) but shallower snow than NESOSIM (Fig. 3).
+DuST also shows deep snowpacks in this region (16.6 cm mean snow depth), though the spatial coverage is more limited.
+Spring snow depth, ranging from 15.2 to 25.3 cm in the Arctic domain (Fig. 1), exhibits large spatial variability among all products.
+Further, relatively thick snowpacks in the North Atlantic sector are evident in all reanalysis-based products except for CPOM.
+Deeper snowpacks are expected in this region as it receives winter precipitation from the North Atlantic storm tracks.
+The discrepancies in spring among the reanalysis-based products are the results of several aspects including initial snow assumption, tracking numerical algorithm and reanalysis adoption.
+For comparison, snow is also the deepest (over 35 cm) to the north of Svalbard in both the W99 and SS18 climatologies.
+NESOSIM further suggests thick snow over Davis Strait, with spring averaged snow depths greater than 25 cm.
+This is in stark contrast to the other data sets over the FYI in that region and is likely unrealistic given this is a region of first-year ice that does not usually freeze until December and/or January, e.g., Stroeve et al. (2014), limiting the time over which snow can accumulate on the ice.

-The histogram of time-averaged snow depth in the different products is shown in Figure 2 for the period 2000 to 2018 305 during the spring and autumn periods, respectively.
-Out of all the reanalysis-based data products, snow depth distributions in

-NESOSIM are shifted towards slightly deeper snow packs (8.0 cm) than those from SnowModel-LG (7.0 cm) and CPOM (6.0 cm) during autumn, although the shapes of the distributions are similar.
-The deepest snow packs during October/November are found in DuST, with a mode of the distribution at about 17.0 cm.
+The histogram of time-averaged snow depth in the different products is shown in Fig. 4 for the period 2000 to 2018 during the spring and autumn periods, respectively.
+Out of all the reanalysis-based data products, snow depth distributions in NESOSIM are shifted towards slightly deeper snowpacks (8.4 cm) than those from SnowModel-LG (7.2 cm) and CPOM (6.0 cm) during autumn, although the shapes of the distributions are similar.
+The deepest snowpacks during October and/or November are found in DuST, with a mode of the distribution at about 16.6 cm.
 This is much larger than other products and seems unlikely to be realistic early in the snow accumulation season.
-During spring (Figure 2.b), PMW DMI exhibits the overall smallest

-- 310 snow depth in late winter (14.5cm), while UW shows the largest snow depth (25.2cm) in the common region of the snow products.
-Conclusions are similar if we omit DuST, and extend the analysis up to 87.5° N. Doing so, but the bimodal snow depth distribution in autumn is more evident, suggesting the separation of snow cover over old and newly formed sea ice.
-As expected, snow depths shift to overall deeper snow packs in spring, especially when including the higher latitudes (Figure S3).
-The shallowest spring snow in PMW DMI, with a mean snow depth < 15.0 cm, and the thickest autumn snow in DuST, are the - 315 two extremes among current snow products.
+During spring (Fig. 4b), PMW DMI exhibits the overall smallest snow depth in late winter (14.5 cm), while UW shows the largest snow depth (25.2 cm) in the common region of the snow products.
+Conclusions are similar if we omit DuST and extend the analysis up to 87.5° N. Doing so, the bimodal snow depth distribution in autumn is more evident, suggesting more snow cover over old sea ice north of 81.5° N. As expected, snow depths shift to overall deeper snowpacks in spring, especially when including the higher latitudes (Fig. 4c and d).
+The shallowest spring snow in PMW DMI, with a mean snow depth < 15 cm, and the thickest autumn snow in DuST are the two extremes among current snow products.